detlefgerhardt/ItelexLogger/README.md

 # ItelexLogger
 The idea of ItelexLogger is to connect a PC via RS232 (real or USB adapter) to the i-telex debug port.
 ItelexLogger analyses the debug information, extracts all plain text information and displays it.
 All text information and all debug outputs are written to two separate log files.
+ItelexLogger is a single EXE file.
+No installation required.

 Important: In the i-Telex setup, set the "Logging level at serial port" to 4.